MacDowall, Saskatchewan: Services and clubs

 MacDowall has one Lions Club service club, which came into existence in the 1970s.
 The Lions Club does various projects within the community; they also have an annual supper and dance known as the Harvest Ball.
 The Harvest Ball takes place near the end of the harvest season, usually in late October or early November.

 They also have a Lioness Club that does many items in conjunction with the Lions Club.

 Religion

 MacDowall has one church that lies within the hamlet.
 The church is a part of the Anglican church and is called St. Stephen's.
-The church can hold approximately 100 people.
-The average family attendance at St. Stephen's is between 35 and 50 people on each Sunday and has 75 families on the church registry.
-In 2003 the outside of the church was remodeled to make the church wheelchair accessible.
-St. Stephen's also has a very active Sunday School and ACW.
+In 2003 the outside of the church was remodelled to make the church wheelchair accessible.